palantir/aip-community-registry/Family OS/README.md

 By Jay Ambadkar

-*Please note: a video demo may be available subject to confirmation*
+You can find a video demo [here: https://youtu.be/fzl4UZeCq7M](https://youtu.be/fzl4UZeCq7M).
+Feel free to leave a like if you enjoy it!

+There's also an even deeper dive into the project [here: https://youtu.be/NkCl9Ow4aYA](https://youtu.be/NkCl9Ow4aYA).

 ## Project Description
 - This is FamilyOS.
 An all-in-one tool for your family to streamline your lives, allowing you to spend more time on the things that matter.